nasaer0923/starter-academic/content/publication/condition-sensing-for-electricity-infrastructures-in-disasters-by-mining-public-topics-from-social-media/index.md

   - Angel Umana
   - Chaowei Yang
   - Wenying Ji
-publication: The 18th annual conference on Information Systems for Crisis Response and Management
+publication: *2021 Annual Conference on Information Systems for Crisis Response and Management*
 abstract: Timely and reliable sensing of infrastructure conditions is critical in disaster management for planning effective infrastructure restorations.
   Social media, a near real-time information source, has been widely used in